 David Cherwien, Artistic Director

-David Cherwien, music director of the National Lutheran Choir, is a nationally known conductor, composer and organist.
+David Cherwien, artistic director of the National Lutheran Choir, is a nationally known conductor, composer and organist.
 Recognized for his contributions to the field of church music and liturgy, he is in demand as a clinician and hymn festival leader across the country.

 David serves as editor of the National Lutheran Choir Series of choral music published by Morningstar Music Publishers.
 He is a founding member of the Association of Lutheran Church Musicians and has served in its leadership in a variety of capacities, including as National President from 1993 to 1997.
 He is a member of the American Choral Director’s Association, American Guild of Organists, Chorus America and Choristers Guild.